jspark311/CppPotpourri/extras/doc/DEV_NOTES.md

      always allocating one extra byte and assuring that it is always null.
 WASDID: This was _already how things worked_.
 But it was scattered throughout the class, and probably had bugs somewhere.

+  3) Can `_null_term_check()` be removed entirely?
+TODID: Yup.
+Dropped.

+TODO: Style.
+Replace "unsigned char" with "uint8".
+TODID.

+TODO: Style.
+Remove "this->" and use the same convention as elsewhere in the library for concealed members.
+TODO: Style.
+Homogenize orders of test-for-equality to not risk accidental assignment.

                                          `---J. Ian Lindsay 2023.0827 11:03:16`